2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 -32005|Request timed out|E_REQUEST_TIMEOUT
 -32006|Encryption required|E_ENCRYPTION_REQUIRED
 -32007|Method gave invalid response|E_METHOD_RESPONSE_INVALID
+-32008|Device disconnected|E_DEVICE_DISCONNECTED

 Note that the "Request timed out" error is reserved for sending by the DDX-RPC implementation on the device from which the request was sent.
 When a request is sent, the DDX-RPC implementation marks down the time.
 If no corresponding response is received within a given time, the DDX-RPC implementation should send a simulated response error with the code -32005.

+The "Device disconnected" error will also be sent by the DDX-RPC implementation.
+The data member of the error will contain the `DisconnectReason` value.

 ## Registration & Disconnection
 Registration is a required handshake that allows connecting devices to understand